rekindle-blog/rekindle-blog.github.io/_posts/2021-08-26-christian-go-back-to-church.md

 hidden: false

 ---
 Most mornings I make myself a cup of coffee using our moka pot.
-For the uninitiated, the moka pot a stovetop brewer consisting of three large parts.
+For the uninitiated, the moka pot is a stovetop brewer consisting of three parts.
 Since I started using it last year—for whatever reason—I’ve always run water into it when I’m done but leave taking it apart and cleaning it until the next time I want cup of coffee.
 This is fairly unremarkable.
 However, even though I never wash the moka pot immediately after brewing coffee, I am convinced that I should.
 This would prevent oilier grinds from coating the inside while also making the next occasion for coffee far easier as well as quicker.
 My problem is simple: habit.
 And many of us are facing a similar problem with regards to gathering with our church communities, especially for Sunday worship services.

 ## How'd We Get Here?